GovWizely/industry_mapping/README.md

 ### MySQL

-Copy and modify the database.yml file as needed.
-The provided database.yml.example file assumes you have a local [MySQL](http://www.mysql.com/) instance up and running, accessible from user 'root' with no password.

-Create and setup your development and test databases and populate them with the seed data:
+Follow the instructions in config/database.yml, then set up your development/test databases and populate them with seed data:

     rake db:create
     rake db:migrate